Nemanja Vidić: International career

+Serbia and Montenegro

-A Yugoslavian youth international, Vidić made his senior debut on 12 October 2002 against Italy in UEFA Euro 2004 qualification.
+A Yugoslav youth international, Vidić made his senior debut on 12 October 2002 against Italy in a UEFA Euro 2004 qualifying.

 Vidić was part of Serbia and Montenegro's "Famous Four" defence, alongside Mladen Krstajić, Ivica Dragutinović and Goran Gavrančić, that conceded just one goal during the ten 2006 FIFA World Cup qualification matches, setting a new record for the fewest goals conceded.
-Vidić played a major part in the last qualification game, against Bosnia and Herzegovina, in which Serbia and Montenegro won 1–0 and secured qualification; Vidić was given a red card, however, five minutes before the end.
-Vidić missed out on Serbia and Montenegro's opening group stage match against the Netherlands through suspension from his previous red card, and on 12 June 2006, he injured his left knee ligaments during training, and therefore he did not participate in any games at the 2006 World Cup.
+Vidić played a major part in the last qualification match, against Bosnia and Herzegovina, in which Serbia and Montenegro won 1–0 and secured qualification.
+However, Vidić was given a red card five minutes before the end.
+Vidić missed out on Serbia and Montenegro's opening group stage match against the Netherlands through suspension from his previous red card.
+On 12 June 2006, he injured his left knee ligament during training, thus did not participate in any games at the 2006 World Cup.

+Serbia

-After the World Cup, Vidić went on to represent the national team, now independent as the Serbian national team.
-He was a regular during 2010 World Cup qualifying when fit, and was instrumental in Serbia finishing top of their group ahead of the likes of France and Romania, with the best defensive record of all the teams participating in the group.
+After the World Cup, Vidić went on to represent the independent Serbia national team.
+He was a regular player during 2010 World Cup qualifying when fit, leading Serbia to finish top of their group behind France and Romania, with the best defensive record of all the teams participating in the group.
 Serbia had less luck at the 2010 FIFA World Cup, and came in last place in Group D. In a match against Germany in the Group Stage of the World Cup, Vidić gave away a penalty in the second half while Serbia were leading 1–0.
-However Lukas Podolski's kick was successfully blocked by goalkeeper Vladimir Stojković.
+However, Lukas Podolski's kick was successfully blocked by goalkeeper Vladimir Stojković.

 On 11 October 2011, Vidić missed a decisive penalty against Slovenia.
-On 24 October 2011, Vidić announced his retirement from the Serbian national team, because of negative comments from fans about his performances in the national shirt.
+On 24 October 2011, he announced his retirement from the Serbia national team due to negative comments from fans about his performances in the national shirt.